 On the South Beach Diet, you’re responsible for cooking or ordering two DIY breakfasts, two lunches, two dinners and two snacks over the course of the week.
 They can be spread out over two days or spaced all throughout the week.
 The point is that by incorporating DIY meals and snacks into your diet, you have the flexibility to go out to eat, having friends over for dinner and most importantly, learning the principles of a balanced meal that you can carry with you even after your weight loss journey is over.
 And to do that, you need to know how to prepare your own nutritious meals.
 You’ve got this.
 Really.

 Here are eight tips to get you started with DIY meals and snacks :

 1. Stick to What You Know

 Are you used to going through the drive-thru for a double cheeseburger?
-While the idea of a fast food favorite should be avoided, enjoying a cheeseburger, believe it or not, is still an option as long as you follow the South Beach Diet handbook with Lean Protein, Good Carbs, Non-Starchy Veggies and more.
+While the idea of a fast food favorite should be avoided, enjoying a cheeseburger, believe it or not, is still an option as long as you follow the South Beach Diet guidelines with Protein, Good Carbs, Non-Starchy Veggies and more.
 When heading out to eat, let South-Beach-approved foods and pre-made meals be your guide whether you’re ordering out or cooking at home.
 Love our Artichoke & Spinach-Stuffed Chicken Breast but heading out to dinner?
 Ask the restaurant for grilled or baked chicken with the same ingredients or new combinations—tomato and basil, spinach and mushrooms, or onions and peppers.